matiasherranz/miniblog/README.md

 It also provides a great set of components and styles, palettes, and a rather extensive set of tools that integrate perfectly with ReactJS and Typescript.

 Reference on material-ui I used:

 - https://github.com/mui-org/material-ui/
 - https://material-ui.com/

 Theming and colors:

 - https://material-ui.com/customization/palette/

 An interesting thing I learned while working on this project is to automatically set the dark mode on the application's theme based on the user's preference on the browser.
 To accomplish this I used the `useMediaQuery` hook provided by MaterialUI library in conjunction with the `useMemo` hook from react.

 - You can see the project's code for this [here](https://github.com/matiasherranz/miniblog/blob/master/pages/_app.tsx#L23)
 - And the references on this feature [here](https://material-ui.com/customization/palette/#user-preference).

+For the infinite scroll, I went with [react-infinite-scroller](https://www.npmjs.com/package/react-infinite-scroller), that I've used before and liked it, and it continues to be an active and well maintained project.

 ### Development environment setup and code style considerations